jpa102/jpa102.github.io/faketube/faketube.md

 they can be found here: https://github.com/jpa102/jpa102.github.io/tree/main/faketube/metadata

+# comments

+## why does it resemble the layouts from youtube?

+i designed it that way, they are either inspired or i try to make a near-accurate layout for fun. i get the designs from wayback machine

+## why do you use the html embed for youtube videos?

+it's convenient for me to use that way, i don't know how get the actual youtube player and the video without relying on embedding yet...

+## why do you use json files for the description, comment counts, etc... ? isn't it more time-consuming and impractical?

+again, i don't know yet how to get them without relying on the view-source ang grabbing all the necessary data from there. i did manage to get the video titles and channel names from [noembed.com](https://www.noembed.com) though which is what i currently use

+i think this can be useful for archiving purposes such as when a video gets taken down for example and all you have is the youtube video link for it

 ## credit

 https://returnyoutubedislikeapi.com - for the api and the code responsible for rounding down int values